 I’m pleased to let you know we’re in the process of producing a sequel to Is Genesis History?
-If all goes as planned, we’ll release it February 2022 – exactly five years after our first film was in theaters.
+If all goes as planned, we’ll release it late summer or fall of 2022 – a little more than five years after our first film was in theaters.

 We’re calling it Mountains After the Flood and it explores a question I’ve had for a long time: what was the world like when Noah stepped off the Ark?